joris-calvat/locale-url-solver/README.md

 A key is a group of locales

-You may have a global policy, you can simplify with one pattern
+You may have a global url policy, you can simplify with one pattern
 - locale keys are separated by '|'
 - the 'LANG' keyword represents a locale